hphelion/documentation/cloudos/install.setup-swift.md

 ## Preview of Swift Deployment Steps

-After creating the cloud and defining your compute region(s), you can deploy Swift in your cloud by following these steps:
+After creating the cloud and defining your compute regions (see this later topic, [Create a Cloud](/cloudos/install/create-cloud), you can deploy Swift in your cloud by following these steps:

 1. Launch the HP Cloud OS Installation Dashboard.
 Its URL is http://192.168.124.10:3000.
 The login is crowbar / crowbar.